 - Allied Health Student Loan for Service-available to New Mexico residents who are enrolled or accepted in an accredited program for allied health professions in the state of New Mexico.
-For more information please visit http://www.hed.state.nm.us/students/alliedheatlh_lfs.aspx. - Federal Direct Loan-a variable interest loan made to students who are attending college at least half-time.
+For more information please visit NM HED's Allied Health Loan-For-Service Program. - Federal Direct Loan-a variable interest loan made to students who are attending college at least half-time.
 The subsidized Federal Direct Loan amount is based on unmet financial need.
 The Federal Direct Loan amount is based on the student's cost of education less other aid received.
 This loan must be repaid. - Federal Plus Loan-enables parents to borrow money for a dependent student to help meet educational costs.
 Under this program, the student does not have to demonstrate need, but the borrower must undergo credit analysis for certification.
 The loan amount is based on the student's cost of attendance less other aid received.
 Repayment of this loan begins within 60 days after the final loan disbursement unless a deferment is applicable.
-Deferments do not apply to interest. - New Mexico Nursing Loan for Service-available to New Mexico residents enrolled in an accredited nursing program at a New Mexico post- secondary institution.
-For more information please visit http://www.hed.state.nm.us/students/nursing_lfs.aspx.
+Deferments do not apply to interest.